Goodfellow's tree-kangaroo: Diet

+Goodfellow's tree-kangaroo is a herbivore.
 Although they feed mainly on the leaves of the silkwood tree (Flindersia pimenteliana), other food is eaten when available, including various fruits, cereals, flowers and grasses.
 Goodfellow's tree-kangaroos have large stomachs that function as fermentation vats, similar to the stomachs of cattle and other ruminant herbivores, where bacteria break down fibrous leaves and grasses.